Wen-Cong/Group-6_MAD_Assignment/README.md

 # Group-6_MAD_Assignment
-Team Member: Yeo Wen Cong (S10194723K), Li Li Cheng (S10195748K), Ramesh Harish (S10193293)
+Team Member: Yeo Wen Cong (S10194723K), Li Li Cheng (S10195748K), Ramesh Harish (S10193293G)

 App Description:
-MoneyBot is a finance tracking App that makes managing everyday expenses and income as easy as pie.
+MoneyAssistant is a finance tracking App that makes managing everyday expenses and income as easy as pie.
 Helps with recording expenses, income and track your daily wallet balance, savings and bank account all in one place.
-With MoneyBot, you can also review your monthly financial summary.
+With MoneyAssistant, you can also review your monthly financial summary.

 Easy to use
 Quick and easy manual entry in 3 steps.
-MoneyBot not only records your transaction coming in and out but also update your account balance so that you can take a quick summary of all your cash allocation and balance in every wallet or bank account you owned.
+MoneyAssistant not only records your transaction coming in and out but also update your account balance so that you can take a quick summary of all your cash allocation and balance in every wallet or bank account you owned.
 With Dashboard, you can view statistics like your monthly transactions with every wallet and your most frequently used wallet so you can see your spending habits.